OlivierBeq/Papyrus_structure_pipeline/README.md

 - ***tautomer_max_tautomers  : int (< 2 <sup>32</sup>)***
     Maximum number of tautomers to consider by the tautomer search algorithm.
 - ***return_type  : bool***
     Add a StandardizationResult to the return value.
+- ***raise_error  : bool***
+    Raise an exception upon failure, otherwise return None

 ________________